Prospective transfer applicants should take advantage of the detailed information and resources available on the Transfer Admissions Web site.

 Section 51.931 of the Texas Education Code provides that a resident of Texas may apply for admission to the University as an undergraduate student without consideration of course credit or grades earned ten or more years prior to the semester the applicant plans to enroll.
 To be admitted, the applicant must meet the admission standards in effect at the time of application.
-Students admitted under the fresh start option may not receive credit for any coursework taken ten or more years before enrollment, even if a degree was earned.
+Students admitted under fresh start receive no credit for coursework taken ten or more years before enrollment, even if a degree was earned.

 Enrollment as a Nondegree Student

 Nondegree students are subject to the rules that apply to other undergraduates.
 With the approval of the Office of Admissions and the dean's office of the applicable college or school, nondegree students may change to degree-seeking status in an undergraduate college or school.
 Such students must meet the criteria required of all transfer applicants.

 Exchange students.
 A student who is admitted to the University through a reciprocal exchange program is also classified as a nondegree student.
 An exchange student may not register for more than two long-session semesters and one summer session.
 The transferability of academic credit to the student’s home institution is determined by the home institution.